Research Guide: Citations

 Santiago, Robert.
 Personal communication with author.
 11 Feb.
 2017.

-The following citation is for a television program.
+The following citation is for a chapter within an electronic book.

 "Chicken, Shrimp, and Sausage Stew."
 Hot Off the Grill with Bobby Flay.
 Food Network.
 7 Jan.
 2000.